pszponder/dotfiles_old_v2/README.md

 See [Prerequisites](./README.md#prerequisites) section before using.

-Refer to the [Chezmoi Quick Start Guide](https://www.chezmoi.io/quick-start) for more information on using Chezmoi.
+Refer to the [Resources / References](./README.md#resources--references) Section to learn about how to use Chezmoi.

 ```bash
 # QUICK INSTALL